argentsea/docfx/tutorials/quickstart1.md

 If you have [UserSecrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets) set up (preferred), add the json below to your User Secrets file (right-click on the project and select *Manage User Secrets*).
 If you are not using User Secrets, you can simply add the json sections to your appsettings.json configuration file.

 > [!TIP]
-> The sample application *does* use User Secrets, so if you are following along at home you will need to manually copy the credentials section below into the secrets.json file in the sample app.
+> The sample application *does* use User Secrets, so if you are following along at home you will need to manually copy the credentials to the User Secrets in the sample app.

-For a connection using username and password authentication, use:
+To connect using username and password authentication, use:

 ```json
 "Credentials": [